kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/v2alpha1/01-43-expose-workload-short-host-name.md

 > [!NOTE]
 > If you don't specify a namespace for your Service, the default namespace is used.

-> [!NOTE]
-> Host domain name will be obtained from the referenced Gateway.

 ### Access Your Workload

 To access your HTTPBin Service, use [Postman](https://www.postman.com) or [curl](https://curl.se).